 Some common types of visual agnosia include the following:

-Also known as face-blindness, this type of agnosia makes it impossible for a person to recognize familiar faces.
+Also known as face-blindness, this type of agnosia makes it difficult for a person to recognize familiar faces.
 For someone with prosopagnosia, staring at their best friend’s face can feel like staring at a stranger.

 They can, however, usually still identify other aspects of a person such as their gender, hair, and clothing.
 They can also usually recognize their loved one by the sound of their voice.